jlapeyre/maxima-jupyter/Readme.md

  - Jupyter, or IPython 3.x

+ - If the build aborts because the file `zmq.h` is missing, you may need to install the development files for the high-level C binding for ZeroMQ.
+   On debian-based systems, you can satisfy this requirement by installing the package `libczmq-dev`.

 ## Quick Install

+### Install Jupyter

 I installed Jupyter via:

      python3 -m pip install jupyter

 There are two kernel installation techniques.

+### First kernel installation method

 The first is to create a saved image as detailed in [make-maxima-jupyter-recipe.txt][].
 Once this image has been created then the installation script can be used with: